Bonnie Raitt

-Bonnie Lynn Raitt (/reɪt/; born November 8, 1949) is an American blues singer and guitarist.
+Bonnie Lynn Raitt (/reɪt/; born November 8, 1949) is an American singer-songwriter.
 In 1971, Raitt released her self-titled debut album.
-Following this, she released a series of critically acclaimed roots-influenced albums that incorporated elements of blues, rock, folk, and country.
-She was also a frequent session player and collaborator with other artists, including Warren Zevon, Little Feat, Jackson Browne, The Pointer Sisters, John Prine and Leon Russell.
+Following this, she released a series of critically acclaimed roots-influenced albums that incorporated elements of rock, blues, country, and folk.
+She was also a frequent session player and collaborator with other artists, including Warren Zevon, Little Feat, Jackson Browne, the Pointer Sisters, John Prine, and Leon Russell.